ttionya/vaultwarden-backup/docs/multiple-remote-destinations.md

 # Multiple remote destinations

-Some users want to upload to multiple remote destinations when backing up.
+Some users want to upload their backups to multiple remote destinations.

-You can do this by setting the following environment variables.
+You can achieve this by setting the following environment variables.

 <br>